refinedev/refine/documentation/docs/tutorial/3-adding-crud-actions/2-add-show-page.md

 Let's copy this and paste it into the file at `src/pages/blog-posts/show.tsx`.
 We should replace the existing code that uses the `<MuiShowInferencer />`.

-Below, we briefly make sense of the components and hooks used in the `show` page.

-The Inferencer generated this `<BlogPostShow />` component by carrying out an initial polling, figuring out the shape of the API response and placing the Material UI elements for the page appropriately.
+The Inferencer generated this `<BlogPostShow />` component by carrying out an initial polling of the blog post resource, figuring out the shape of the API response and placing the **Material UI** elements for the page appropriately.
 This gives us the possibility to further customize the compoent.

 ## Understanding the Show Page Components